aiportfoliorhea/sec-rag/README.md

 At the calibration threshold, the gate admitted essentially no true-paraphrase pairs, so the naive cost/latency case for the cache does not hold on this corpus.
 The cache is retained here as an evaluation study — a demonstration that a plausible optimization has to be validated before it's trusted — not as a claimed performance win.

-> These cache figures come from a separate calibration experiment; confirm the exact numbers against your experiment output before treating them as final.

 ---

 ## CI/CD & observability